santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

    ros2 param set /delayed_service response_delay 2.5

-Being 2.5 the new delay in seconds.
-Kept that value as the delay to have plenty of time to run next steps.
+With 2.5 as the new delay in seconds, keep this value to ensure sufficient time for the subsequent steps.

 Run the asyncronous client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^